kaisenlinux/manpages-dev/category/FTP/lFTP.md

             2 - +print not deleted file names (when -e is not specified) 3 - +print directory names which are mirrored

        --only-newer turns off file size comparison and uploads/downloads only newer files even if size is different.
-By default older files are transferred and re‐ place newer ones.
+By default older files are transferred and replace newer ones.

        --upload-older allows replacing newer remote files with older ones (when the target side is remote).
 Some remote back-ends cannot preserve timestamps so the default is  to  keep  newer files.

        Recursion  mode  can  be  one  of `always', `never', `missing', `newer'.
 With the option `newer' mirror compares timestamps of directories and enters a directory only if it is older or missing on the target side.
 Be aware that when a file changes the directory timestamp may stay the same, so mirror won't process that directory.

        The options --file and --directory may be used multiple times and even mixed provided that base directories of the paths are the same.

        You can mirror between two servers if you specify URLs instead of directories.
 FXP is automatically used for transfers between FTP servers, if possible.

        Some FTP servers hide dot-files by default (e.g. .htaccess), and show them only when LIST command is used with -a option.
 In such case try to use `set ftp:list-options -a'.

        --depth-first, --no-empty-dirs and setting mirror:no-empty-dirs=true.